department-of-veterans-affairs/vagov-content/pages/change-address.md

 <ol class="process">
   <li class="process-step list-one">Sign in to VA.gov using your Ebenefits, My HealtheVet, or ID.me account.</li>
   <li class="process-step list-two">Verify your identity if needed.<a href="https://www.vba.va.gov/pubs/forms/VBA-24-0296-ARE.pdf"> Find out how to verify your identity.</a></li>
-  <li class="process-step list-three">Go to https://www.va.gov/profile, where you can update your mailing and home address.</li>
+  <li class="process-step list-three">Go to https://www.va.gov/profile, where you can change your mailing and home address.</li>
 </ol>

 </ul>